-PRINCIPLE 2: WORKERS\\ RIGHTS AND EMPLOYMENT CONDITIONS
+PRINCIPLE 2: WORKERS' RIGHTS AND EMPLOYMENT CONDITIONS

-The Organization\ shall maintain or enhance the social and economic wellbeing of workers\. (new)
+The Organization shall maintain or enhance the social and economic wellbeing of workers.

-- 2.1 The Organization\ shall uphold\ the principles and rights at work as defined in the ILO Declaration on Fundamental Principles and Rights at Work (1998) based on the eight ILO Core Labour Conventions.
-(C4.3 P&C4) - 2.1.1 The Organization\ does not use child labour. - 2.1.1.1 The Organization\ does not employ workers\ below the age of 15, or below the minimum age\ as stated under national, or local laws or regulations, whichever age is higher, except as specified in 2.1.1.2. - 2.1.1.2 In countries where the national law\ or regulations permit the employment of persons between the ages of 13 to 15 years in light work\ such employment does not interfere with schooling nor, be harmful to their health or development.
-Notably, where children are subject to compulsory education laws, they work only outside of school hours during normal day-time working hours. - 2.1.1.3 No person under the age of 18 is employed in hazardous\ or heavy work\ except for the purpose of training within approved national laws\ and regulation. - 2.1.1.4 The Organization\ prohibits worst forms of child labour\. - 2.1.2 The Organization\ eliminates all forms of forced and compulsory labour. - 2.1.2.1 Employment relationships are voluntary and based on mutual consent, without threat of a penalty. - 2.1.2.2 There is no evidence of any practices indicative of forced or compulsory labour, including, but not limited to, the following: - 1) Physical and sexual violence - 2) Bonded labour - 3) Withholding of wages /including payment of employment fees and or payment of deposit to commence employment - 4) Restriction of mobility/movement - 5) Retention of passport and identity documents - 6) Threats of denunciation to the authorities. - 2.1.3 The Organization\ ensures that there is no discrimination in employment and occupation. - 2.1.3.1 Employment and occupation\ practices are non-discriminatory. - 2.1.4 The Organization\ respects freedom of association and the right to collective bargaining. - 2.1.4.1 Workers\ are able to establish or join worker organizations\ of their own choosing. - 2.1.4.2 The Organization\ respects the rights of workers to engage in lawful activities related to forming, joining or assisting a workers' organization\, or to refrain from doing the same; and will not discriminate or punish workers for exercising these rights. - 2.1.4.3 The Organization\ negotiates with lawfully established workers' organizations\and/ or duly selected representatives in good faith\and with the best efforts to reach a collective bargaining\ agreement. - 2.1.4.4 Collective bargaining\ agreements are implemented where they exist.
+- 2.1 The Organization shall uphold the principles and rights at work as defined in the ILO Declaration on Fundamental Principles and Rights at Work (1998) based on the eight ILO Core Labour Conventions. - 2.1.1 The Organization shall not use child labour. - 2.1.1.1 The Organization shall not employ workers below the age of 15, except as specified in 2.1.1.2. - 2.1.1.2 In cases of the employment of persons between the ages of 13 to 15 years in light work, such employment does not interfere with schooling nor be harmful to their health or development.
+Notably, where children are subject to compulsory education laws, they shall work only outside of school hours during normal daytime working hours. - 2.1.1.3 No person under the age of 18 is employed in hazardous or heavy work except for the purpose of training within approved national laws and regulations. - 2.1.1.4 The Organization shall prohibit the worst forms of child labour. - 2.1.2 The Organization shall eliminate all forms of forced and compulsory labour. - 2.1.2.1 Employment relationships are voluntary and based on mutual consent, without threat of a penalty. - 2.1.2.2 There is no evidence of any practices indicative of forced or compulsory labour, including, but not limited to, the following: - 1) Physical and sexual violence; - 2) Bonded labour: - Withholding of wages /including payment of employment fees and or payment of deposit to commence employment; - 4) Restriction of mobility/movement; - 5) Retention of passport and identity documents; and/or - 6) Threats of denunciation to the authorities. - 2.1.3 The Organization shall ensure that there is no discrimination in employment and occupation. - 2.1.3.1 Employment and occupation practices are non-discriminatory. - 2.1.4 The Organization shall respect freedom of association and the right to collective bargaining. - 2.1.4.1 Workers are able to establish or join worker organizations of their own choosing. - 2.1.4.2 The Organization respects the rights of workers to engage in lawful activities related to forming, joining or assisting a workers' organization, or to refrain from doing the same; and will not discriminate or punish workers for exercising these rights.

+- 2.1.4.3 The Organization negotiates with lawfully established workers' organizations and/ or duly selected representatives in good faith and with the best efforts to reach a collective bargaining agreement. - 2.1.4.4 Collective bargaining agreements are implemented where they exist.